person-al/person-al.github.io/_posts/2021-08-16-🌰-make-your-everyday-work-mundane-so-you-can-spend-more-energy-making-your-exceptional-work-exceptional.md

 ---
+category: "\U0001F330"
+date: 2021-08-16
+last_modified_at: null
 layout: post
-category: 🌰
+tags: null
-title: 🌰 make your everyday work mundane so you can spend more energy making your exceptional work exceptional
+title: "\U0001F330 make your everyday work mundane so you can spend more energy making your exceptional work exceptional"
-date: 2021-08-16
-last_modified_at:
-tags:
 ---

 It's an idea I first saw in [Tiago Forte's review of the book "Work Clean"](https://fortelabs.co/blog/mise-en-place-for-knowledge-workers/), but was repeated more clearly in [his 2021 Mid-Year Review](https://fortelabs.co/blog/tiagos-2021-mid-year-review/)